Aujasvi-Sulekh/Aujasvi-Sulekh/README.md

-# Aujasvi Sulekh
-Hey there
+### Hey there

+**I am `@Aujasvi-Sulekh`, its a pleasure to have you visit my profile.**

+## I am currently pursuing my B. Tech in Computer Science and Engineering
 - 👀 I’m interested in ...
+Machine Learning, Python, Open-Source Projects
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Hmm.
+Machine Learning Skills 😂
+- ✍ Want to learn: PHP, and more concepts related to Machine and Deep Learning
+- 👯 Connect with Me on: [LinkedIn](https://www.linkedin.com/in/aujasvi-kumar-sulekh-0b4b95213)
+- 📝[Resume]

+Now, I don't know what else to add to my Profile so I'll be concluding it here.

 <!---
 Aujasvi-Sulekh/Aujasvi-Sulekh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.